-How to remove the CompellingState adware from the operating system?
+How to remove CompellingState adware from the operating system

 What is CompellingState?

-CompellingState functions not only ad adware but also as a browser hijacker.
-More precisely, it generates advertisements and modifies browser settings without user's permission.
-It is likely that CompellingState collects browsing-related and/or other information as well.
-Typically, users do not download and install such apps on purpose, therefore, they are categorized as potentially unwanted applications (PUAs).
-This app is distributed via fake installer for Adobe Flash Player.
+Typically, users do not download or install these apps intentionally and, therefore, they are categorized as potentially unwanted applications (PUAs).
+Note that this app is distributed via a fake installer for Adobe Flash Player.

 Additionally, it is likely that CompellingState collects geolocations, addresses of visited pages, entered search queries, IP addresses and other browsing-related information.
-Although, it is possible that it collects sensitive information as well.
-What is worse, its developers could misuse gathered data for malicious purposes.
-For instance, they could monetize it by selling it to third parties (potentially cyber criminals).
-In such case users may encounter issues related to browsing safety, privacy, or even have their identities stolen.
+It might also collect private, sensitive information as well.
+The developers could misuse the data for malicious purposes.
+For example, they could monetize it by selling it to third parties (potentially, cyber criminals).
+In such cases, users might encounter issues relating to browsing safety, privacy, and even have their identities stolen.

 Name | Ads by CompellingState |